Help Center/ Cloud Search Service/ User Guide/ Elasticsearch/ Managing Alarms/ Synchronizing Alerts and Metrics to Prometheus

 Settings

-• Currently, only Prometheus Gauge dashboards can be added or deleted.
+• Currently, dashboards can only visualize Gauge-type metrics.
+These include statistical and percentage values that can both increase and decrease.
 Metrics are queried using specific statements and numeric values are synchronized to Pushgateway for monitoring via Prometheus.

 • Two types of Pushgateway addresses are supported: HTTP and HTTPS.

-5. Create a monitoring task to configure the alert triggering conditions and monitoring interval.
+6. Create a monitor and trigger to define the alarm triggering conditions and monitor interval.

 Table 2 Monitor parameters